ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Implementing listeners for Multiplexed Protocols

-Protocols that provide multiplexing of streams can listen for entirely new connections and for new sub-connections (streams of an already existing connection).
-A new stream arrival on an already existing connection must be presented to the application as a new Connection.
-This new Connection must be grouped with all other Connections that are multiplexed via the same protocol.
+Protocols that provide multiplexing of streams can listen for entirely new connections as well as for new sub-connections (streams of an already existing connection).
+A new stream arrival on an existing connection is presented to the application as a new Connection.
+This new Connection is grouped with all other Connections that are multiplexed via the same protocol.

 # Implementing Sending and Receiving Data